jcolag/entropy-arbitrage/2026-02-07-vampire-corpse-feast.md

 ## What Works Well?

 The game feels consistent, to me.
-If you have nostalgia for the [fantasy console](https://en.wikipedia.org/wiki/Fantasy_video_game_console)'s inspiration, then you'll probably feel at home.
+If you have nostalgia for the {% wiki Fantasy_video_game_console|fantasy console|en %}'s inspiration, then you'll probably feel at home.
 Nothing looked like a placeholder.

 And while this might come down to taste, I *think* that the tone works well, openly absurd, but "toy ominous" moments.
 The frogs, in particular, feel completely nonsensical but also almost work...